 - If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on the CPOMs system in the agreed way.
-They may also discuss their concerns in person with the DSL but the details of the concern must be recorded on the CPOMS system. - inform the DSL that a concern has been raised - Staff to log concerns under cause for concern and DSL/DDSL to recategorise.
-With urgent concerns - let the DSL know as soon as possible.
-For MTAs struggling to log on use the pink cause for concern forms or write it down and another member of staff to log on CPOMS - There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
+They may also discuss their concerns in person with the DSL but the details of the concern must be recorded on the CPOMS system. - inform the DSL that a concern has been raised - Staff should record concerns about a child's welfare on CPOMS.
+Every member of staff has a CPOMS login and training is given on induction.
+Where a concern is urgent or action is required imminently, for example at the end of the school day, then the DSL (or in their absence, the DDSL) should be informed directly.
+This would always be followed by a record on CPOMS.
+The member of staff who recorded the concern should be notified of action taken.
+It is the responsibility of the member of staff to contact the DSL/DDSL if they have not been notified of action taken within 48 hours.
+Staff must not record concerns on behalf of other staff.
+Cover staff must use the PINK FORM Cause for Concern form available from the staffroom and pass to the DSL or DDSL.
+Senior leaders and governors review CPOMS entries as part of safeguarding monitoring.
+CPOMS entries are also made available to Trust officers as part of review and training processes. - There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
 The pupil's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - Keyham Barton Catholic Primary recognises that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
 However, they may also indicate a child is being abused or is in need of safeguarding. - In these circumstances staff will try to give the child the opportunity to talk.
 It is fine for staff to ask the pupil if they are OK or if they can help in any way. - Following an initial conversation with the pupil, if the member of staff remains concerned they should discuss their concerns with the DSL and record on the school's CPOMs system.. - If the pupil does begin to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure.